-- must take an additional number of East Asian electives equal to the number of language courses from which they are exempt. - (2) See §54.1.4.
+- (1) See (V) for specific sequencing.
+Some students in the Chinese stream may not be required to take as many language courses as others.
+In these cases, students must take an additional number of East Asian electives equal to the number of language courses from which they are exempt. - (2) See §54.1.4.
 Language studies majors should consider taking basic coursework in political science or history during their first year.
 They are encouraged to use their free electives in subsequent years to acquire broader skills in functional areas of Business. - (3) Asian Electives may be chosen from the following: ANTHR 271; C LIT 415; ECON 410; HIST 280, 281, 387; PHIL 331; POL S 361, 375; RELIG 240, 244, 252, 254, 343.
 In addition, students should consult their individual language streams for suggested electives.
 Students in the Chinese stream may be required to take more Asian electives depending on their language competency.
 See V(1). - (4) See §54.1.3.
-Language studies majors should consider taking coursework in the secondary core in Business. - (5) International Business Electives may be chosen from the following: ACCTG 442; BLAW 442; BUEC 444, 445; FIN 442; MARK 442; ORG A 417, 435.
+Language studies majors should consider taking coursework in the secondary core in Business. - (5) International Business Electives may be chosen from the following: ACCTG 442; B LAW 442, 444; BUEC 342, 442; FIN 442; MARK 442; ORG A 417, 435.
+BUEC 342 is recommended as a first course in an International sequence.

-- (1) Students with a declared major in East Asian Studies may choose to do a minor in any subject area of Business.
+- Students with a declared major in East Asian Studies may choose to do a minor in any subject area of Business.
 See §54.1.5.
 Minors are recommended but are not required. - (2) Students with a declared major in another area may not do a minor in East Asian Studies.